OliverYao09/react-messenger-app/README.md

 # React Messenger App

-Building a real time chat application just like Facebook Messenger
+Building a real time chat application just like Facebook Messenger - For Fun 😛

 ## Technologies used for the proejct
 Frontend: